-Logistics automation stands out as one of the greatest opportunities for advancement in modern supply chain management.

-## v10.0

-Logistics automation stands out as one of the greatest opportunities for advancement in modern supply-chain management.
-Automation provides a means for organizations to dramatically scale operations, reduce inefficiencies, and optimize all available resources.
-Moreover, organizations can achieve these benefits at a fraction of the cost of those continuing to do the same thing in a manual way in a reactive fashion.
-In other words, you can be more proactive about managing the supply chain and spend less time worrying about what might go wrong.
-Furthermore, automation is expected to continue growing in value.
-Transportation logistics are not the only realm of the supply chain expecting bigger change.
-Supply chain executives need to understand a few things about automation and how it will impact their operations to add value.
+Moreover, organizations achieve these benefits at a fraction of the cost of those continuing to do the same thing in a manual way in a reactive fashion.
+In other words, you can proactively manage your supply chain and spend less time worrying about what might go wrong.

 Where Logistics Professionals Go Wrong With Automation